-Since 1956, IFC has invested over $1 billion in Sri Lanka, creating opportunities where it’s needed most.
-As of June 2017, IFC’s committed portfolio is over:
+Since 1956, IFC has invested over $1.3 billion in Sri Lanka, creating opportunities where it’s needed most.
+As of June 2019, IFC’s committed portfolio is:

 By working closely with the private sector, the government, and the World Bank, IFC focuses on facilitating inclusive growth.
 The focus remains on priority sectors that enhance productivity, support continued prosperity and sustainable development.
 Areas of focus include financial and social inclusion including gender, health and education; logistics and infrastructure to facilitate movement of goods, people and capital; and the creation of more and better jobs